Capacity utilization: FRB and ISM utilization indexes

 In the survey of plant capacity used by the US Federal Reserve Board for the FRB capacity utilization index, firms are asked about "the maximum level of production that this establishment could reasonably expect to attain under normal and realistic operating conditions, fully utilizing the machinery and equipment in place."

 By contrast, the Institute for Supply Management (ISM) index asks respondents to measure their current output relative to "normal capacity", and this yields a utilization rate, which is between 4 and 10 percentage points higher than the FRB measure.
 Again, the time series show more or less the same historical movement.

 See Board of Governors of the Federal Reserve System: Industrial Production and Capacity Utilization.

 Data

-The average economy-wide capacity utilization rate in the US since 1967 was about 81.6%, according to the Federal Reserve measure.
-The figure for Europe is not much different, for Japan being only slightly higher.
+In its August 2026 release, the Federal Reserve reported an average U.S. industrial capacity utilization rate of 79.4% for 1972–2025; its measure covers manufacturing, mining, and electric and gas utilities.

 The average utilization rate of installed productive capacity in industry, in some major areas of the world, was estimated in 2003/2004 to be as follows (rounded figures):